varletjs/varlet/packages/varlet-ui/src/tooltip/docs/en-US.md

 # Tooltip

 ### Intro
-Displays a tooltip when the element is clicked, and changes the display position of the tooltip by controlling the placement and offset.
+Displays a tooltip when the element is clicked or hovered, and changes the display position of the tooltip by controlling the placement and offset.

 ### Basic Usage